chainguard-dev/edu/content/chainguard/chainguard-registry/artifactory-pull-through/index.md

 Following that, click the **Create Remote Repository** button.
 If everything worked as expected, a modal window will appear letting you know that the repository was created successfully.
 You can click the **Set Up Docker Client** button at the bottom of this window to retrieve the commands you'll use to test that you can pull Images through this repository.

-### Testing pull through of a Chainguard Developer image:
+### Testing pull through of a Chainguard Production image:

 After clicking the **Set Up Docker Client** button, a modal window will appear from the right side of the page.
 Click the **Generate Token & Create Instructions** button, which will generate two code blocks.